Prof-ThiagoOliveira/blog/content/post/2024-07-03-read_write_big_data/index.Rmd

    - **Best For:** high-performance data operations with small to moderately large data sets.

 4. **Feather:** provides the fastest read speeds for large data sets, close write performance to `dt` for large data, and good memory efficiency.
-   - **Strengths:** fastest read speeds for large data sets, good memory efficiency.
+   - **Strengths:** fastest read speeds for large data sets, excellent memory efficiency.
    - **Best For:** interoperability across different programming languages and tools, handling large data sets efficiently.

 5. **Parquet:** balances performance and interoperability, with efficient memory usage for very large data sets.
-   - **Strengths:** balance between performance and interoperability, low memory usage for large data sets.
+   - **Strengths:** balance between performance and interoperability, excellent memory usage for large data sets.
    - **Best For:** compatibility with big data tools and frameworks, handling large data sets.

 6. **CSV (data.table and readr):** offers wide compatibility with various tools and platforms, but suffers from larger file sizes, slower read and write times, and higher memory usage, making it less ideal for large-scale data sets.